TheRealKillaruna/nano_pk/README.md

 # nano_pk
 Home Assistant integration of Hargassner Nano-PK pellet heating systems.

-This is a custom component to integrate Hargassner heatings with touch screen control into Home Assistant.
+This is a custom component to integrate Hargassner heatings with Touch Tronic (touch screen control) into Home Assistant.
 It will add a number of new sensors to your HA that display the current state of the heating.
+All you need is a connection from your Hargassner heating directly from the Touch Tronic to your local LAN, the internet gateway is not required.
-It does not allow remote control of your heating.
+The nano_pk component does not allow remote control of your heating.

 I have developed and tested it on a Nano-PK model, but chances are high it will work on other Hargassner models as well.
 Read on how to try this and let me know if it works!